 There are contested theories on the expansion of Bantu languages, most centrally involving debate between two paradigms: one positing an early-split and the other a late-split model.
 We aimed at reconstructing the most probable expansion of Bantu languages, starting in Nigeria and from there, following the paths associated with least travel costs, towards the east and south.
 We thus conducted a least cost path analysis with the aim of spatially reconstructing the Bantu language tree.
-Results are published in Christian Wirth's master thesis Modellierung der Ausbreitungspfade der Bantu-Sprachfamilie mithilfe Geographischer Informationssysteme (PDF, 4405 KB) (September 2014), supervised by Curdin Derungs, Robert Weibel and Balthasar Bickel.
+Results are published in Christian Wirth's master thesis Modellierung der Ausbreitungspfade der Bantu-Sprachfamilie mithilfe Geographischer Informationssysteme (PDF, 4 MB) (September 2014), supervised by Curdin Derungs, Robert Weibel and Balthasar Bickel.

 Dialect data, for instance regarding different syntax practices in Switzerland, often share the same characteristics: they tend to be unevenly distributed in space (in particular if collected through online questionnaires or mobile apps), with varying numbers of answers per location, and each linguistic feature may take on a different number of categorical values.
 For this reason, we decided to develop a toolbox that would formalize a standard spatial analysis workflow for dialect data.
 The analysis includes visual as well as statistical output and allows conducting a large series of tests one step at a time.